 How to create a VR walkthrough using Lumion?

 When it comes to sharing photorealistic designs, thousands of Architecture & Design firms globally use Lumion to create walkthroughs to share with clients during the design process using images, videos & now 360 panoramas.
 In the previous post, we talked about how Architects can get started with Virtual Reality.
-With the launch of Oculus Quest 2 & the increasing need for cloud-based collaboration in the design process between different stakeholders, architects and designers are looking at new ways of communicating beyond static renders, videos, and floor plans - with a shift towards the cloud & immersive tools.
+With the launch of Oculus Quest 2 & the increasing need for cloud-based collaboration in the design process between different stakeholders, architects,links and designers are looking at new ways of communicating beyond static renders, videos, and floor plans - with a shift towards the cloud & immersive tools.

 They are images.
 JPG o PNG files that can be rendered as an output file from Lumion in a few clicks.
-Once you have imported the model, applied the materials and objects, you can export an image to your desktop by clicking on the ‘360 panorama’ icon.
+Once you have imported the model, and applied the materials and objects, you can export an image to your desktop by clicking on the ‘360 panorama’ icon.
 Ideally, you will need to export multiple images for a walkthrough — think of each image as a separate view you would use for your client presentation.

 To create a panorama in Lumion, you need to: